Mont-Saint-Hilaire line

 Mont-Saint-Hilaire (also designated line 13) is a commuter rail service in Greater Montreal, Quebec.
-It is operated by Exo, the organization that operates the commuter rail network across this region.
+It is operated by Exo, the organization that operates the commuter rail network in Greater Montreal.

 The Mont-Saint-Hilaire line was operated by the Grand Trunk Railway (GTR) from 1859 to 1923, and by Canadian National Railway (CN) from 1923 to 1988, following the GTR's merger into CN.
 There was no commuter train service on the line after 1988 until Exo's predecessor agency, the Agence Métropolitaine de transport (AMT), resumed passenger service in 2000.

 There are 7 inbound and 7 outbound departures per weekday.
 This line does not run on weekends.

 Overview

 This line links the Central Station in downtown Montreal with Mont-Saint-Hilaire, on Montreal's South Shore.
+As of January 2026, it is the only Exo Commuter Rail line that still serves Central Station.

 The line offers seven departures every weekday morning towards Montreal and seven returns to Saint-Hilaire every weekday evening.
 It is also the only commuter train line not to have any train stations on the island of Montreal outside of Downtown Montreal.
 All the other train lines have at least 4 stops before leaving the island.

 The trains are owned and managed by Exo, and operated by Alstom's Transportation division (formerly Bombardier Transportation).